Nava Announces New Members to Healthcare & Benefits Advisory Board

 The three members bring a diverse set of skills, input and knowledge and join existing Board members, including:

-- Kelley Elliot, VP, Total Rewards at Delta Air Lines
+- Kelley Elliott, VP, Total Rewards at Delta Air Lines

 - Dr. Marty Makary, Johns Hopkins Surgeon & Professor of Public Health, and New York Times bestselling author of "The Price We Pay"; Chief Medical Advisor at Nava

-- Marcus Osborn, SVP Walmart Health at Walmart
+- Marcus Osborne, SVP Walmart Health at Walmart

 - Dene Sparrman, Director, Global Benefits at Amazon